Anna Oposa: Awards

 In 2011, Oposa was named one of Yahoo!
 Philippines’ Pitong Pinoy modern-day Filipino heroes.

 In 2012, Oposa became the youngest person and first Filipino to win the Future for Nature Award.
 She also became a Marine Conservation Action Fund fellow, which awarded her 50,000 Euros to build the first pelagic thresher shark sanctuary in the Philippines.
 The sanctuary is near Malapascua Island.
 With the award, she also began developing plans for data collection, marine management, and the establishment of a marine protected area network.

 In 2013, Oposa was recognized by the US-based group Devex’s list of 40 Under 40 development leaders in Manila.
 And in 2018, she was recognized by the North American Association for Environmental Education (NAAEE) as one of its Global 30 Under 30.
 Anna was also one of the 2021 The Outstanding Young Men (TOYM) Awardees for her significant contributions in the field of Environment Marine Conservation.

+In 2023, Oposa became a laureate of Asian Scientist 100 by the Asian Scientist.